Share this article

 Hayley Ward

-27 September 20248 min read
+27 September 20249 min read

-Chihuahua dog sniffing at morsel of food
+Chihuahua dog sniffing at morsel of food.
+This article has been reviewed by a vet.

 As a responsible pet parent or sitter, it’s vital you’re clued up on what dogs can’t eat.
-Feeding your canine companion the wrong food and they could suffer from a variety of health issues including gastrointestinal distress, anemia, kidney failure and so much more.
+Feed your canine companion the wrong food and they could suffer from a variety of health issues including gastrointestinal distress, anemia, kidney failure and so much more.

 To make sure you never feed a dog something that could cause health issues and in some cases - death, explore these 25 toxic foods for dogs below.